-- 1. The SWIFT FLYER will get approximately 10 minutes of flight, at full throttle, on a fully charged battery before the motors stop.
+1. The SKY SCREAMER will get approximately 5 to 7 minutes of flight, at full throttle, on a fully charged battery before the motors stop.
 For your first couple of flights we recommend that you attempt to land before the motors stop.
-This will allow enough power to abort the landing and try again if you miss your landing area. - 2.
-During your first flight, while at a high altitude, turn the motors off and notice how the SWIFT FLYER reacts.
-This will give you an idea how the plane will react during landing.
+This will allow enough power to abort the landing and try again if you miss your landing area.

-3. To land the SWIFT FLYER, fly down wind, beyond the landing area, a few hundred feet.
+- 2. During your first flight, while at a high altitude, turn the motors off and notice how the SKY SCREAMER reacts.
+This will give you an idea how the plane will react during landing. - 3.
+To land the SKY SCREAMER, fly down wind, past the landing area, a few hundred feet.
 Gently turn into the wind and turn the motors off.
 The plane will start to come down.
-If it appears that the SWIFT FLYER will be short of the landing area, turn the motors back on for a couple of seconds to lengthen your approach.
-To do this push the left stick forward.
-As the SWIFT FLYER slowly descends, use the right stick to control the direction.
-The SWIFT FLYER will just about land itself.
+If it appears that the SKY SCREAMER will be short of the landing area, turn the motors back on for a couple of seconds to lengthen your approach.
+To do this push the left stick forward. - 4.
+As the SKY SCREAMER slowly descends, use the right stick to control the direction.
+The SKY SCREAMER will just about land itself.
 All you need to do is control its direction by moving the right stick from side to side.